Mregojos/MRegojos/README.md

 ✨ I have a background in Electronics Engineering.
 Currently, I am fully focused on Cloud Technology.

-✨ My interests and focus areas are learning and building Cloud Infrastructure, Data Pipelines, CI/CD pipelines, and Intellignet Systems.
+✨ My interests and focus areas are learning and building Cloud Infrastructure, Data Pipelines, CI/CD pipelines, and Intelligent Systems.

 ---